 No matter the design, tech and features a new console always comes down its games catalogue, and here PS5 both impresses and feels a little stunted.
 There are excellent and exclusive PS5 games, and Sony offers free upgrades for many PS4 games, but two years on we are still waiting for a true 'next-gen' game.
 My guide to the best PS5 games shows what you can play now and my feature on the best PSVR 2 games coming soon highlights what you can play on Sony's new VR headset.

 Finally, Sony is just warming its PS5 lineup.
-Next year the new PlayStation VR 2 releases and you'll need a PlayStation 5 to run one.
-Read my deep dive, 'PSVR 2: everything you need to know' for more.
+PlayStation VR 2 has just released and you'll need a PlayStation 5 to run one.
+Read my deep dive, 'PSVR 2: everything you need to know' for more and my PSVR 2 review for a lowdown on it is to use.
 Also, discover what the pros think in our feature 'PlayStation VR 2 developer reaction'.
 Now scroll down for my PS5 review.

 PS5 review: Standard vs Digital Edition